CMSgov/price-transparency-guide/README.md

 Different Flat Files
 --------------------

-There are three required flat files associated with Transparency in Coverage:
+There are two required flat files associated with Transparency in Coverage:
 * In-Network Negotiated Rates
 * Out-Of-Network Allowed Amounts